 The real beauty of using AA miles isn't to fly American Airlines – it's redeeming them for partner airlines.
 And this one is tough to beat.

-When you’re flying 13-plus hours to Asia, it’s worth some extra miles to fly in comfort.
+After two-plus years off-limits, Japan is back open to travelers.
+And when you're flying 13-plus hours to Asia, it's worth some extra miles to fly in comfort.
 How about a SkySuite?

 The best part?
 This incredible flight – which normally costs $5,000 or more – is just 60,000 AAdvantage miles each way from the U.S. to Japan (or vice versa).